shano/knowledge-garden/pages/Essentialism.md

 	- Find out your highest level of contribution.
 Define your essential intent.
 Inspirational, concrete, meaningful and measurable.
 	- "If we could be truly excellent at one thing what would it be?"
 	- Too many even good activities don't add up to a meaningful whole.
+- Saying no
+	- A clear no can be more graceful than a noncommital yes.
+	-
 - In the immediate
 	- What did you do as a child, could you reintroduce?
 	-